periode/thesis/checkin/three.md

 ### notes from xcoax

-~~while it's nice to have an overview of humanities at the beginning, it would be interesting to have reconciliation/reconsideration of those views by the end of this paper~~
+while it's nice to have an overview of humanities at the beginning, it would be interesting to have reconciliation/reconsideration of those views by the end of this paper **still important**

 - notion of beauty in non-artistic contexts
   - perhaps there is an underlying common process? (degree of complexitiy/satisfaction? to be happy about it?)